 If that all sounds good, then this crossbreed may be a great choice!

-Are you thinking about taking home Beagle Dachshund mix puppy?
+Are you thinking about taking home a Beagle Dachshund mix puppy?
 Or maybe you already have one of these adorable little dogs at home.
-We’d love to here in the comments below.
+We’d love to hear in the comments below.

 References And Resources

 - Boag, A. K., et al. (2007).
 “Complications of Methylprednisolone Sodium Succinate Therapy in Dachshunds with Surgically Treated Intervertebral Disc Disease.”
 Veterinary Emergency and Critical Care.

 - Cherrone, K. L., et al. 2004.
 “A Retrospective Comparison of Cervical Intervertebral Disk Disease in Non-chondrodystrophic Large Dogs Versus Small Dogs.”
 Journal of the American Animal Hospital Association.

 - Gough, A., et al. (2018).
 “Breed Predispositions to Disease In Dogs and Cats.”
 Wiley Blackwell

 - Hecht, S., et al. (2009).
 “Myelography vs. Computed Tomography in the Evaluation of Acute Thoracolumbar Intervertebral Disk Extrusion in Chondrodystrophic Dogs.”
 Veterinary Radiology & Ultrasound.